 Election 2020: Joe Biden's Tax Plans

-With 24/7 COVID-19 coverage, it's sometimes hard to remember that this is an election year.
-But we'll be voting (by mail?) in less than six months.
+The election is right around the corner.
+In fact, early voting is already underway in many states.
 That means President Trump and Joe Biden don't have much time to convince voters that they're more capable of getting us out of this coronavirus-induced economic mess than the other guy.
-And, since economic recovery will be front and center during the campaign, we know that tax policy will play a big role in the election, too.
+And, since economic recovery is one of the most important issues this year, we know that tax policy will play a big role in the election, too.
 After all, any new economic initiatives will have to be paid for somehow, and that usually means tinkering with the tax code.

-President Trump hasn't really talked much about second-term tax proposals.
-On the other hand, Biden issued several tax policy proposals during Democratic primaries.
-Once campaigning heats back up, he'll have to start promoting – and defending – those proposals again.
-But until that happens, here's a look at a few of the higher-profile Biden tax plans concerning hot button issues of the day.
-(We'll report on any Trump proposals when they are released.)
-Start brushing up now, so you'll know who to vote for in November.
+President Trump hasn't provided much detail about his second-term tax plans.
+On the other hand, Biden issued several detailed tax policy proposals during the Democratic primaries and has added a few since.
+As campaigning hits the final stretch, expect him to promote – and defend – his tax proposals more often.
+So that you know what he's talking about, here's a look at a few of the higher-profile Biden tax plans concerning hot button issues of the day.
+Brushing up now, so you'll know who to vote for when you cast your ballot.

 Higher Taxes on Wealthier Americans

-Unlike some of his opponents in the Democratic primaries (e.g., Elizabeth Warren and Bernie Sanders), Biden has not push for a "wealth tax."
+Unlike some of his opponents in the Democratic primaries (e.g., Elizabeth Warren and Bernie Sanders), Biden has not pushed for a "wealth tax."
 But that doesn't mean he is opposed to taxing the wealthy more heavily.
-For instance, to help close the income gap, he wants to raise the highest personal income rate back up to 39.6% (it was lowered to 37% by the 2017 tax reform law) and cap itemized deductions for the wealthiest Americans at 28%.
+For instance, to help close the income gap, he wants to raise the highest personal income rate back up to 39.6% (it was lowered to 37% by the 2017 tax reform law), cap itemized deductions for wealthier Americans, limit "like-kind exchanges" by real estate investors, and phase-out the 20% deduction for qualified business income for upper-income taxpayers.
 He won't raise taxes for anyone making less than $400,000, though.

 Tax Breaks for Ordinary Americans